Enthalpiex/Eccirian-Encrypt/README.md

 Permanent encryption: Your file will retain the password you originally set and will remain valid after decryption.

 1. Open any file.
-2. Run the `Eccidian Encrypt: Encrypt/Decrypt Note` command from the Command Palette (`Ctrl+P`) or click left icon.
+2. Run the `eccirian Encrypt: Encrypt/Decrypt Note` command from the Command Palette (`Ctrl+P`) or click left icon.
 3. Enter a password to encrypt or decrypt.
-4. Encrypted files will be renamed to `.eccidian` or `.peccidian`and shown as locked views.
+4. Encrypted files will be renamed to `.eccirian` or `.peccirian`and shown as locked views.
 5. Click “Unlock” and enter the password to decrypt and return to edit mode.

 ## Others

-6. Run the `Eccidian Encrypt: Convert to Markdown` command from the Command Palette (`Ctrl+P`) or click left icon to decrypt the peccidian file into a normal file.
+6. Run the `eccirian Encrypt: Convert to Markdown` command from the Command Palette (`Ctrl+P`) or click left icon to decrypt the peccirian file into a normal file.
-7. Run the `Eccidian Encrypt: Toggle file Extension` command from the Command Palette (`Ctrl+P`) or click left icon to force conversion between md and eccidian files, or create fake encrypted views.
+7. Run the `eccirian Encrypt: Toggle file Extension` command from the Command Palette (`Ctrl+P`) or click left icon to force conversion between md and eccirian files, or create fake encrypted views.

 ---